lokori/uncomplexor/README.md

 ## Is it useful?

 No idea yet.
 It seems to work, though it is not perfectly accurate.
-Macros are not counted.
+The macros are left out, ad hoc functions with # or fn are not given any consideration etc. so the "real complexity" might be hidden.
+But measuring complexity can never be accurate anyway.

 Most Clojure code seems to be well written at the moment as I personally see things.
 Well written code in any language does not benefit from analysis of this sort.
 How it will work out as Clojure becomes more popular remains to be seen.
-People had been talking about this sort of thing in the internet earlier so I decided to give it a shoot.
+People had been talking about this sort of thing in the internet earlier so I decided to give it a try.

 ## TODO